 Unveiling Hidden Gems for Cyclists Nearby

 Discovering hidden gems for cyclists near the Bitterroot Mile starts with a journey through Montana's breathtaking landscapes.
 We've learned from members of The Bitterroot Mile Club (BBC) that while mountain biking here presents challenges, it rewards with unrivaled scenic beauty and thrilling trails.
-Access to specialized mountain biking paths wasn't always available until recent collaborations brought about Kern's Turns, twenty miles of intermediate-level loops designed specifically for bikers.
+Nearby trail systems like Coyote Coulee (Stevensville) and Lake Como (Darby) provide intermediate-level loops popular with local riders.
+Both were developed in coordination with the U.S. Forest Service to ensure environmental compliance and long-term sustainability.

 Seasonal Considerations for Biking Enthusiasts